 Dr. Eric Bechhoefer, Chief Engineer/CEO GPMS

-Last week, a very bright engineering leader at a major helicopter OEM asked ‘How can you determine the vibration tolerance of a component without the manufacturer data?”
-Put another way, how do we know ‘good’ from ‘bad’ and therefore set our thresholds?
+Last week, a very bright engineering leader at a major helicopter OEM asked ‘How can you determine the vibration tolerance of a component without the manufacturer’s data?”
+Put another way, how do we tell ‘good’ from ‘bad’ and set our thresholds?
 Because this topic has come up before, I wanted to post my reply.
-Be warned — its technical!
+Be warned — this is a bit technical.

-[XXXX], Your question is really four questions because, like many things, it depends on circumstance.
-First, when the OEM provides a limitation, such as on the main rotor, tail rotor, or short shaft, we use their guidance.
+This question really has four answers because, like many things, it depends on circumstance.
+First, when the OEM provides a limit, such as on the main rotor, tail rotor, or short shaft, we use their guidance.
+We can put the vibration limit into our config and trigger alerts when measured levels exceed it.

-But the OEM does not have limits for most components in the aircraft.
+But OEMs don’t typically have limits for most components in the aircraft.
 (Instead, the OEM establishes maintenance practices and TBO based on the spectrum of usage that they design the aircraft around.
 This is the process used for safe life design.)
 Therefore, we effectively need to determine those thresholds for ourselves.

 In the case of the shaft, for which we have physical features such as shaft order one (SO1) inches per second (IPS) we typically set limits based on user experience that are tighter than the OEM limits.
 For example, the threshold for SO1 on the Bell 407 main rotor is 1 IPS.
 As a maintainer, you know this is a HUGE amount of vibration.
 One of our customers requested to set the threshold for warning at 0.25 IPS, and alarm at 0.38 IPS.
 Because we can always can provide an adjustment after a flight, and the operator trusts our adjustment, this customer will typically make an adjustment at the end of the day when the vibration gets close to 0.25 IPS.
 They schedule no test flight.
 As a result, their fleets average SO1 is about 0.11 IPS, whereas the average for Bell 407’s we monitor as a whole is 0.4 IPS.